UTSCC09/project-thereactors-1/readme.md

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.

-1. Using WEBRTC / PEER-WEBRTC in a way that synchronizes data between users, such as implmenting voice calls or synchronizing videos.
+1. Using PEER-WEBRTC to connect users in a call and provide calling functionality both ways, for n users.
-2.
+2. Using socketio (webrtc) to synchronize events happening in the room, such as video progress, user joins, disconnects, sending emotes, updating video playlists, providing authentication.
-3. Deploying the docker containers from github container registry onto Digital Ocean, and setting up the production configurations for it such as ssl.
+3. Setting up github container registry to pull and build from main, then deploy onto Digital Ocean, and setting up the production configurations for it

 ## Contributions